ncatlab/nlab-content/pages/5/3/6/3/3635/content.md

 * 14 Indexed / weighted limits and colimits

 (This gives the list for the first few chapters.
 There are more, but they are in a more fluid state.
 Anyone who would like a `fluid copy' is welcome to contact the author.)
+There are at present 23 chapter, but some of those are quite incomplete.

 category: reference
 [[!redirects crossed menagerie]]